 Snippets of French history: the storming of the Bastille 1789.
 Part 3.

 The Bastille was a medieval fortress in the centre of Paris, comparable to the Tower of London, where prisoners were kept.
 Like the Tower of London, it was a representation of royal authority ie. your average horse thief was not kept there.
-When the storming of the Bastille took place there were just seven prisoners and the building, too expensive to run, was due for demolition.
-The liberation of the 7 prisoners was pretty-much by-the-by, for five of them were due for release within weeks anyway.
+When the storming of the Bastille took place there were just seven prisoners.
+The building, too expensive to run, was due for demolition.
+The liberation of the 7 prisoners was pretty-much by-the-by, for five of them were due for release within days anyway.
 The storming of the building was all about seizing arms and gunpowder – most French think it was about liberation, but it wasn’t.
 It did, however, mark a flashpoint of the French Revolution.

 The reasons were complex